ocpgg/documentation-scripting-api/Muse-SendNotification(string_NotificationScope_NotificationPriority_bool_Player_QuestData).md

 <a name='MuseDotNet-Framework-Muse-SendNotification(string_MuseDotNet-Framework-NotificationScope_MuseDotNet-Framework-NotificationPriority_bool_MuseDotNet-Framework-Player_MuseDotNet-Framework-QuestData)-player'></a>
 `player` [Player](./Player.md 'MuseDotNet.Framework.Player')
-The player that is used in the context of the notification
+The player that is used in the context of the notification with the [Player](./NotificationScope.md#NotificationScope-Player 'MuseDotNet.Framework.NotificationScope.Player'), [Team](./NotificationScope.md#NotificationScope-Team 'MuseDotNet.Framework.NotificationScope.Team'), and [Alliance](./NotificationScope.md#NotificationScope-Alliance 'MuseDotNet.Framework.NotificationScope.Alliance') or `default` otherwise

 <a name='MuseDotNet-Framework-Muse-SendNotification(string_MuseDotNet-Framework-NotificationScope_MuseDotNet-Framework-NotificationPriority_bool_MuseDotNet-Framework-Player_MuseDotNet-Framework-QuestData)-questData'></a>
 `questData` [QuestData](./QuestData.md 'MuseDotNet.Framework.QuestData')